vicbonj/mcmc/README.md

 # mcmc
 Short tutorial to use MCMC emcee package with an example of data

-Need the emcee library and the corner librabry
+Need the emcee library and the corner librabry, and jupyter

 To follow the tutorial, execute those code lines in your terminal: